-3. List the Ceph pools:
+2. List the Ceph pools:

 '''

-cephmon_4612 [root@controller_server-1 ~]# ceph osd lspools
+[root@controller_server-1 ~]# ceph osd lspools

-0 rbd,1 images,2 volumes,3 vms,4 backups
+1 device_health_metrics

+2 images

+3 volumes

 '''

-4. List the images pool content:
+3. List the images pool content:

 '''

-cephmon_4612 [ceph@controller_server-1 /]$ rbd list images a4963d51-d3b7-4b17-bf1e-2ebac07e1593
+[root@controller_server-1 ~]$ rbd list images a4963d51-d3b7-4b17-bf1e-2ebac07e1593

 '''

 Checking the Storage Cluster Health

 Cisco recommends that you perform a few verification to determine whether the Ceph cluster is healthy and is connected to the Glance, Cinder, and Nova OpenStack services that have Ceph cluster dependencies.
 The first task to check the health of the cluster itself by completing the following steps: